 - Now, select the folder which you want move and also select the checkbox saying Include subfolders.
 Select the import items options, whether in the current folder or into the same folder in the PST file (here select the profile from the drop-down.
 Finally, click on Finish.

 So, this is how Outlook PST file data can be retrieved even after the system crash (if hard drive is healthy).
 You must be noticing we all discussed about retrieving the Outlook PST file data and forgot the OST file.
 But it is not as what you think.
 One cannot access OST file from one system to another system directly as it works with the same configured Exchange Server only.
 The only way to use OST file data in another system is first converting it to PST format and then using it in the Outlook application.
-The manual solution for converting OST to PST does not hold reliability and has great risk of errors and data loss as well.
+The manual solution for converting OST file to PST does not hold reliability and has great risk of errors and data loss as well.
 And this condition, where system or external drive has been crashed, the Exchange Server connection cannot be established with the Outlook application which is a must for performing the manual solutions whether archiving or using Import/Export feature.
-It clears that manual solutions for OST to PST Conversion is not feasible in this situation.
-So, it is a better idea to select an efficient converter tool which delivers OST to PST conversion seamlessly.
+It clears that manual solution is not feasible in this situation.
+So, it is a better idea to select an efficient converter tool which delivers conversion seamlessly.

 OST to PST Converter tool is an intelligently designed tool to convert OST files into PST files format in very less time.
 It also supports orphaned and corrupt OST files for the conversion.
 The conversion is smooth, secure and customized as user can select which data to save in the PST file format.
 Preview for mailbox items is its added facility along with the smart filter options.
 It integrates many useful features which you can get to know from its website.
 Visit the site and have a trial conversion for free with demo version.
 Good Luck!